davecb/Play-it-Again-Sam/Running_Record-Reply_Tests.md

 a new system will behave.

-The idea here is to increase the load in requests per second on your system to see where it start to turn into a hockey-stick "_/" curve from too much load, as shown in figure 1:
+The idea here is to increase the load in requests per second on your system to see where it starts to turn into a hockey-stick "_/" curve from too much load, as shown in figure 1:

 ![image](https://user-images.githubusercontent.com/559505/32694390-8e1bec20-c70c-11e7-9c5b-9da23b237b84.png "Figure 1")